commandus/wpn/README.md

 First install mail program.
 Please refer to Appendix A how to install mailutils and set postfix.

-Option -e (--mailto) outputs e-mail body in HTML with link to connect mobile phone to the wpn: notificationData
+Option -M (--mailto) outputs e-mail body in HTML with link to connect mobile phone to the wpn: notificationData
 ```
-./wpn -e "name"
+./wpn -M "name"
 ```

 This link contains information how to establish connection to wpn.